rk1165/rk1165.github.io/content/notes/prog_languages/java/spring.md

 ### Java Annotations

 - Special labels/markers added to Java classes
-- Provide meta-data about the class
+- Provide metadata about the class
 - Processed at compile time or run-time for special processing.
 - At compile time, compiler will check/verify the override.
 - Development Process